 Graduate students in European Studies are now invited to apply to become Graduate Fellows of the Nanovic Institute.
 Please note that complete applications require an up-to-date curriculum vitae and a brief (emailed) faculty referral.
 Applicants are also asked to provide a brief statement of interest which explains how the student's research illuminates contemporary European issues.
 Only complete applications will be eligible for review.

 Up to eight (8) applicants will be selected for the academic year.
-The deadline for applications is May 10, 2019 (the last day of exams).
+The deadline for applications is April 25, 2023.

 - eligible to apply for group funds for Graduate Fellows events, such as a visiting speaker or small symposium

 - access to meeting space in the Nanovic Institute

 - intersecting interests and intellectual community

 - participate in bi-weekly discussion group/workshop with other Fellows focusing on a dissertation chapter, article manuscript, or the like;